gbv/beaconspec/beacon.md

      METAVALUE   =  LINE

-A BEACON text file SHOULD start with the fixed meta field `FORMAT` set to "BEACON" ("`#FORMAT: BEACON`").
+A BEACON file SHOULD start with the fixed meta field `FORMAT` set to "BEACON" ("`#FORMAT: BEACON`").

 Each link is given on a link line with its source token, optionally follwed by